-Mr. Vlahakis' federal civil rights practice is focused on the defense of governmental and corporate entities in all types of constitutional law claims, including, but not limited to, false arrest, prisoner litigation, housing discrimination and First Amendment issues.
+Mr. Vlahakis' federal civil rights practice is focused on the defense of governmental and corporate entities in all types of constitutional law claims, including, but not limited to, prisoner litigation, housing discrimination and First Amendment issues.

 He represents and counsels employers in all types of business disputes and discrimination claims.